 - Schedule N (Form 1120), Foreign Operations of U.S. Corporations.
-The corporation may have to file this schedule if it had assets in or operated a business in a foreign country or a U.S. possession. - Forms W-2 and W-3, Wage and Tax Statement; and Transmittal of Wage and Tax Statements.
-Use these forms to report wages, tips, other compensation, and withheld income, social security and Medicare taxes for employees. - Form 720, Quarterly Federal Excise Tax Return.
+The corporation may have to file this schedule if it had assets in or operated a business in a foreign country or a U.S. possession. - Forms W-2 and W-3, Wage and Tax Statement; and Transmittal of Wage and

+Tax Statements.
+Use these forms to report wages, tips, other compensation, withheld income taxes, and withheld social security/Medicare taxes for employees.

+• Form 720, Quarterly Federal Excise Tax Return.
 Use Form 720 to report environmental taxes, communications and air transportation taxes, fuel taxes, luxury tax on passenger vehicles, manufacturers taxes, ship passenger tax, and certain other excise taxes.